-26.503 Changing Conceptions of the Scientific Method Cat.: B
+26.503 Changing Conceptions of the Scientific Method

-Traditionally, scientific growth is supposed to have occurred through deriving theories by induction from careful observation.
-However, some recent theorists have argued that scientific growth has resulted from guesses, that theories precede observations and are used to interpret the results of observations, and that the History of Science contains revolutions which undermine the most fundamental achievements of previous scientists.
-Subject examines both conceptions of scientific growth and draws out the social consequences of each conception.
+Cat.: B (V) Knowledge, Science and Belief Traditionally, scientific growth is supposed to have occurred through deriving theories by induction from careful observation.
+However, some recent theorists have argued that scientific growth has resulted from guesses, that theories precede observations and are used to interpret the results of observations and that the History of Science contains revolutions which undermine the most fundamental achievements of previous scientific growth and draws out the social consequences of each conception.

-Textbooks: Chalmers A.F.
-What Is This Thing Called Science?
-QUP.
+Textbooks: Chalmers A.F., What Is This Thing Called Science?, QUP.

-26.504 Computers, Logic and Thought Cat.: B
+26.504 Computers, Logic and Thought

-An introduction to the recent use of computers as a medium for modelling some human abilities.
-The subject includes an introduction to logic and its role in reasoning and representing knowledge.
+Cat.: B (v) Knowledge, Science and Belief An introduction to the recent use of computers as a medium for modelling some human abilities.
+The course includes an introduction to logic and its role in reasoning and representing knowledge.
 The philosophical and psychological implications of computing and artificial intelligence are critically discussed.

-Textbooks: Burton M. & Shadbolt N. POP-11 Programming for Artificial Intelligence Addison-Wesley
+Textbooks: Burton M. & Shadbolt N., POP-11 Programming for Artificial Intelligence, Addison-Wesley.

-26.505 Individual and Social Psychology Cat.: B
+26.505 Individual and Social Psychology